I was delighted when inspirational blogger Donna agreed to my interview request. I am sure you will be fascinated by what Donna has to say.

 I also host and co-host a few linkies – Living Arrows, Ordinary Moments and Siblings – and it’s so nice to find other bloggers through linkies and also work so closely with likeminded bloggers too.

-What would lead to you giving up blogging?
+What would lead to you giving up blogging even as an inspirational blogger?

 That actually made me laugh out loud.
 I can’t imagine a time where blogging isn’t in my life.
 I’m a blogger, it’s a huge part of who I am – it’s my job and it brings me so much happiness.
 Without my blog I don’t really know what I would do – I wouldn’t have a job but more than that I wouldn’t have this outlet, this place to express myself, to write and to document the children growing.
 I don’t think I will ever give up blogging willingly.